nuxeo/nuxeo-drive/nuxeo-drive-client/README.rst

   http://qa.nuxeo.org/jenkins/job/IT-nuxeo-drive-master-windows/

-Under Mac OSX and Linux, you can build the client from the source as explained in the :ref:`developers` section.
+Under Mac OSX and Linux, you can build the client from the source as explained in the "Developers" section.

 Command line configuration